inspiredcancercare/IOTOX-ACU-prediction/main.md

   <img src="https://user-images.githubusercontent.com/38151091/182250954-a73e642b-1f5f-43d9-9ace-c395462877bd.png">
 </p>

 eFigure 5.
-Calibration plot for the logistic regression with elastic net panelty algorithm.
+Calibration plot for the logistic regression with elastic net penalty algorithm.

-**Note:** The calibration plot for the logistic regression with elastic net panelty is similar to the plot for support vector machine.
+**Note:** The calibration plot for the logistic regression with elastic net penalty is similar to the plot for support vector machine.
 The red line is sightly closer to the diagonal sold black line indicate a sightly better calibration as compared to the support vector machine.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/38151091/182249063-743b503a-eaa1-4baf-b075-912319ba094f.png">